Igor Rostislavovich Shafarevich: in Memoriam: Non-mathematical activity

 The reaction of the mathematical community to publishing ``Russophobia'' is well known and widely available on the Internet.
-Unfortunately, the reason for the negative reaction of many mathematicians in the West, some of whom probably did not bother or were not able to read Shafarevich's writings, was not the understandable concern about the fate of Russia in its turbulent time of the nineteen nineties but the outrage at what Shafarevich wrote about Russian-Jewish relations.
-However, some of the mathematicians (including J.-P. Serre) compared the campaign against Shafarevich with a witch-hunt.
-Citing from a recent letter of David Mumford \cite{MumfordBlog} ``I did not believe then and do not believe now that he was anti-semite, but rather that he was a fervent believer in his country, its people, its traditions -perhaps one should say its soul.''
-For most people the love of their country, its history and its traditions and less interest or indifference to other countries and its traditions is natural.
-Unfortunately, Russia in modern time was exceptional in this way.
-The assault to the nationalistic feeling of Russian people came from many sides: political, cultural, religious, intellectual, foreign and domestic.
-Shafarevich and Solzhenitsyn were among a few people who dedicated their lives to defending the right of the Russian people to the respect they deserve among other nations.
+Unfortunately, the reason for the negative reaction of many mathematicians, many of whom probably did not bother, or were not able to read Shafarevich's writings, was not the understandable concern about the fate of Russia in its turbulent time of the nineties, but the outrage of what Shafarevich wrote concerning the Jewish people.
+Some of the mathematicians (including, for example, Jean-Pierre Serre) considered this nothing more than a witch hunt.
+Citing from a recent letter of David Mumford \cite{MumfordBlog} "I did not believe then and do not believe now that he was anti-semite, but rather that he was a fervent believer in his country, its people, its traditions -perhaps one should say its soul."
+For most people, the love of their country, its history, and its traditions, and a lesser interest or indifference to other countries and their traditions is natural.
+Unfortunately, Russia in modern times was exceptional in this way.
+The assault on the nationalistic feeling of the Russian people came from many sides: political, cultural, religious, intellectual, foreign, and domestic.
+Shafarevich and Solzhenitsyn were among a few people who dedicated their lives to defending the rights of the Russian people deserve respect from other nations.

 Shafarevich expressed his own creed in the following words: "A possibility to influence the future depends on the capability to evaluate and comprehend the past.
-Indeed, we belong to the species of Homo Sapiens, and the mind is one of the most powerful tools that allows us to find our own path in life.
-For this reason, it seems to me, this is now one of the most important for Russia concrete questions: stand up for the right to comprehend your own history without any taboos and forbidden topics."
+Indeed, we belong to the species of Homo Sapiens, and the mind is one of the most powerful tools that allow us to find our own path in life.
+For this reason, it seems to me, this is now one of the most important concrete questions for Russia: stand up for the right to comprehend your own history without any taboo and forbidden topics.""

-One may disagree with many of Shafarevich's views, some of them unwillingly historically distorted, but there is a good reason to remind Voltaire's principle ``I wholly disapprove of what you say, but I will defend to the death your right to say it."
+We may disagree with many of Shafarevich's views, some of them unwillingly historically distorted, but there is a good reason to remind oneself Voltaire's quotation: ``I disapprove of what you say, but I will defend to the death your right to say it."